 &lt;sup>222 Paragraph 99, National Planning Policy Framework, DCLG (March 2012).

-- as a private garden.
-An example could be the use of a school playing pitch by a local football club in addition to its use for school sports activities. - 7.121 The different types of site that make up the green infrastructure network in North Dorset and their primary functions are set out in Figure 7.1.
+7.121 The different types of site that make up the green infrastructure network in North Dorset and their primary functions are set out in Figure 7.1.